Meta explains what they paid attention to and how they approached training large-scale language models

 ◆Infrastructure Innovation

-Meta says that to overcome the challenges of large-scale language models, it was necessary to improve its entire infrastructure.
-For example, Meta allows researchers to use the machine learning library
+Meta says that overcoming the challenges of large-scale language models required improvements to its entire infrastructure.
+For example, Meta enables researchers to use the machine learning library

-PyTorch and other new open source developments to accelerate development from research to production.
-It also optimizes resource utilization by using advanced algorithms that allocate resources based on the needs of different jobs and dynamic scheduling that adapts to changing workloads.
+PyTorch and other new open source developments, accelerating development from research to production.
+It also optimizes resource utilization by using advanced algorithms that allocate resources based on the needs of various jobs and dynamic scheduling that adapts to changing workloads.

-Meta has revealed that it has built a GPU cluster equipped with 24,576 NVIDIA H100 GPUs and is using them to train large-scale language models, including Llama 3.
+Meta has built a GPU cluster equipped with 24,576 NVIDIA H100 GPUs and revealed that it is using it to train large-scale language models, including Llama 3.

-To minimize downtime in the event of hardware failure, it is necessary to plan in advance how to detect and fix the problem.
-The number of failures is proportional to the size of the GPU cluster, and when running jobs that span the cluster, spare resources for restart should be reserved.
+To minimize downtime in the event of hardware failure, it is necessary to plan ahead to detect and fix the problem.
+The number of failures is proportional to the size of the GPU cluster, and when running jobs across the cluster, spare resources should be reserved for restart.
 The three most common failures observed by Meta are:

-Degraded GPU performance: There are a few reasons for this issue, but it is most commonly seen in the early stages of running a GPU cluster and seems to subside as the servers get older.
+Degraded GPU performance: There are several reasons for this issue, but it is often seen in the early stages of running a GPU cluster and seems to subside as the servers get older.

-- Uncorrectable errors in DRAM and SRAM: It is common for there to be uncorrectable errors in memory, and it is necessary to constantly monitor for uncorrectable errors and request a replacement from the vendor if a threshold is exceeded.
+- Uncorrectable errors in DRAM and SRAM: Uncorrectable errors are common in memory, and you need to constantly monitor for uncorrectable errors and request a replacement from the vendor if the threshold is exceeded.

-Network cable problems: Network cable problems are seen most frequently in the early stages of a server's life.
+Network cable problems: Network cable problems are most common in the early stages of a server's lifespan.

 ◆Network

-When asked which system to use to build its network, Meta decided to build a cluster of about 24,000 GPUs using both RoCE and Infiniband.
-This was to accumulate operational experience with both networks, learn from them, and use them in the future, Meta said.
+When faced with the choice of which system to build its network on, Meta decided to build a cluster of approximately 24,000 GPUs using both RoCE and Infiniband, in order to accumulate operational experience with both networks and learn from them in the future.

-Meta said, 'Over the next few decades, we will use hundreds of thousands of GPUs to handle even larger volumes of data and deal with longer distances and latencies.
-We will adopt new hardware technologies, including new GPU architectures, and evolve our infrastructure,' and will continue to push the boundaries of AI.
+Meta said, 'Over the next few decades, we will use hundreds of thousands of GPUs to handle even larger amounts of data and deal with longer distances and latencies.
+We will adopt new hardware technologies, including new GPU architectures, and evolve our infrastructure.'
+He added that he will continue to work hard to push the boundaries of AI.